OpenBB-finance/OpenBB/website/content/sdk/reference/stocks/ba/queries.md

 ---
 title: queries
-description: Learn how to get related queries from Google API using the `openbb.stocks.ba.queries` function in the OpenBB Terminal.
+description: "Learn how to get related queries from Google API using the `openbb.stocks.ba.queries`" function in the OpenBB Terminal.
 This page includes parameters, return types, and source code.
 keywords: